 Ohio’s municipal and mayor’s courts are trial courts located in townships and counties throughout the state.
 In fact, there are more than 120 of these courts throughout Ohio.
 As a result, if you face traffic tickets, non-traffic misdemeanors, small civil claims, or evictions in Cleveland Heights , you may be required to attend a hearing in the Cleveland Heights Municipal Court.

 The Cleveland Heights Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Cleveland and often determines misdemeanor violations of both state laws and the City of Cleveland’s Ordinances.
+The Court has jurisdiction over the City of Cleveland and often determines misdemeanor violations of both state laws and the City of Cleveland’s Ordinances.

 Address: 40 Severance Circle, Cleveland Heights, OH 44118

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.

 We had an excellent experience with Mr. Botnick for a disorderly conduct charge.
 Very pleasant to work with, professional, and gave us a lot of confidence approaching the case.